Pope returns to Greek isle at heart of Europe migrant debate

 More than 1 million people, many fleeing war in Iraq and Syria, crossed from Turkey into Greece during 2015 and 2016, with Lesbos the busiest Greek crossing point.
 An overcrowded refugee camp at Moria on the island, which the pope visited in 2016, was destroyed by a fire last year.

-Francis will meet Sunday with migrants at a replacement camp, presiding over a prayer service and also spending some time with families inside their makeshift homes.
+Francis will meet Sunday with migrants at the replacement camp, presiding over a prayer service and also spending some time with families inside their container homes.

+“It is a grace for us that the pope is coming here.
+We have a lot of problems here as refugees, a lot of suffering," said Enice Kiaku, a Congolese asylum-seeker whose son, sitting on her lap, was born on Lesbos.
+But like little Guilain, she has no identity documents and is stuck.

+“He was born here but he has no papers.
+The arrival of the pope here makes us feel blessed because we hope the pope will take us with him because here we suffer," Kiaku said as she waited in a tent for the pope to arrive.

 Among those invited to be on stage with Francis on Sunday is Christian Tango Mukaya, a Congolese father of three who lost track of his wife in their journey and is hoping his visibility with the pope might reunite them.